A ceramic teapot with a cup of pu-erh tea beside it

 Another advantage of using a ceramic teapot for pu-erh tea is its versatility.
 Ceramic teapots come in a variety of shapes and sizes, allowing you to choose one that suits your personal preferences and brewing style.
 Whether you prefer a small teapot for individual servings or a larger one for sharing with friends, there is a ceramic teapot available to meet your needs.

-See also The Best American Girl Tea Sets for Every Occasion
+See also Discover the Best Japanese Tea Sets for Your Home

 Factors to Consider When Using a Ceramic Teapot for Pu-erh Tea Brewing